CUPW Prairie Region

 LOCATION: Edmonton Alberta

 Chateau Lacombe Hotel

 1. Human Rights (Urban or RSMC/PSBU)

 This course provides an overview of the rights and struggles of equity seeking groups, focusing on racialized groups, differently-abled people, members of the LGBTQ2+ community and Indigenous people.
 Participants review key human rights struggles – past and present.
 They also explore their own identities, develop awareness of the other and address differences as a strength and a matter of solidarity, not division.

 2. Welcome to CUPW (Urban or RSMC/PSBU)

-This course is for new members or those that want to have a better understanding of why CUPW takes the postions it does with regards to corporate incentives, bonuses, quality of life programs, etc. During this interactive course, partcipants learn about their Union and find their place in it.
+This course is for new members.
+During this interactive course, partcipants learn about thir Union and find their place in it.
 Topics include CUPW History and Constitution, how to write a resolution, Union vs Employer Values, Understanding Power and the many faces of activism.

-Expenses for delegates are paid under Article 7.42 in our National Constitution, which include meals, transportation and accommodation.
+This education program falls under Article 11.06 of the National Constitution and expenses for delegates are paid under Article 7.42, which include meals, transportation and accommodation.
 Reimbursement for childcare expenses is also available.
 The Union encourages all members to access this right of membership and learn how to make your own working life and that of your co-workers better.

 The Struggle Continues….